-We also recognise the part mobile phones can play in compromising children safety.
+We also recognise the part mobile phones can play in compromising children's safety.

-We aim to meet the DfE filtering monitoring standards and the Cyber Security standards for schools and colleges.
+We aim to meet the DfE Filtering and Monitoring standards and the Cyber Security standards for schools and colleges.

 We ensure that children who are subject to multi-agency plans are supported by the school as defined in that plan.